Simms, Honor lift No. 19 Clemson to 74-70 win over NC State

 CLEMSON, S.C.
+(AP) — Clemson coach Brad Brownell wasn’t sure what he was watching in the first half as the 19th-ranked Tigers looked destined for another quick fall from the national rankings.

-(AP) — Aamir Simms hit a go-ahead basket for a second straight game as No. 19 Clemson rallied from nine-points down in the second half to beat North Carolina State 74-70 in overtime on Tuesday night.
+Then Aamir Simms hit a go-ahead basket for a second straight game and Clemson rallied from nine-points down in the second half to beat North Carolina State 74-70 in overtime Tuesday night.

+“Thankfully, our guys woke up,” Brownell said, “and responded the way good teams do.”

+Maybe it’s time to see how good Clemson (9-1, 3-1 Atlantic Coast Conference) can be in a power league where none of the usual powers have yet emerged.

-Nick Honor had 21 points and tied things at 62 with 38 seconds left in regulation to set up the extra period.
+Nick Honor, a high-scoring Fordham transfer, had 21 points off five 3-pointers, including one that tied things at 62 in the final minute of regulation.

+It was Honor’s highest point total since joining Clemson after sitting out last season.

+“I didn’t really think about it,” he said.
+“I just let it go.”

-North Carolina State (6-2, 2-1 Atlantic Coast Conference) took its last lead on DJ Funderburk’s 3-pointer with 3:12 to go in OT.
-That’s when Simms got the ball down low for a basket to put Clemson (9-1, 3-1) ahead for good.
+In overtime, North Carolina State grabbed the lead a final time on DJ Funderburk’s 3-pointer with 3:12 to go.

+That’s when Simms, a senior, got the ball down low for a basket to put Clemson ahead for good.

 Simms, just 3-of-11 shooting for eight points in the game, added another bucket before Honor sliced through the lane for a layup that gave the Tigers a 72-68 lead.